@effectstream/event-server

 const broker = new EventBroker("effectstream-engine");

-Once running, you can connect to it from @effectstream/event-client (or
+Once running, you can connect to it from @effectstream/event-client

-any MQTT client at mqtt://127.0.0.1:8883) to publish and subscribe to
+(or any MQTT client at mqtt://127.0.0.1:<configured-port>) to publish

 Security: Publishes from non-loopback connections are rejected at the Aedes level.
 Subscriptions are unrestricted; gate them at the network layer if you don't want public consumers.